aya-eiya/GroovyMetaClassTest/README.txt

 When the static typing test case.
 Massage is shown all test cases.

-Perhaps because of indeterminate type of the argument, JVM selects an other method from polymorphism in the method.
+Perhaps because of indeterminate type of the argument, JVM selects an other method from polymorphism of the method.